astampoulis/makam-paper-funpearl/makamcode/01-base-language.md

 map P (cons X XS) (cons Y YS) :- P X Y, map P XS YS.
 ```

 STUDENT.
 Nice!
-I guess that's why you wanted to go with \lamprolog for doing this instead of
+I guess that's why you wanted to go with λProlog for doing this instead of
 LF, since you cannot use polymorphism there?

 ADVISOR.
 Indeed.
 We will see, once we figure out what our language should be, one thing we